 Photograph copyright: Merrill A. Peterson

-Mythimna yuconensis is a small (FW length 13 mm) longitudinally streaked fawn-colored moth with a dark gray hindwing that flies in northern British Columbia in our region.
-The forewing veins are straw-colored, thickest and palest on the cubital vein.
+Mythimna yuconensis is a small (FW length 13 mm), longitudinally streaked, fawn-colored moth that flies in northern British Columbia in our region.
+Its hindwing is dark gray and its forewing veins are straw-colored, thickest and palest on the cubital vein.
 Each interspace contains two light and three dark lines, with the central gray line slightly darker and grayer than the others.
 The costa is pale, similar to the cubital vein.
 A small dark spot is present at the posterior end of the cell abutting the cubital vein near its terminal branches.
 The postmedial line is comprised of two small black spots, one at vein M1 and the other at CuA2.
 The terminal line is a series of tiny black dots between the veins.
 The fringe is fawn-colored.
 No other traces of the lines or spots are present.
 The hindwing is even dark gray.
 The hindwing fringe is light tan with a slightly darker base.
 The head and thorax are even slightly gray-tan, lacking transverse barring on the collar.
 Fine hairs cover the surface of the eyes.
 The male antenna is weakly biserrate.

 Mythimna yuconensis is similar M. oxygala and might prove to be a dark northern form of it.